Contrary to popular belief, the best fitness marketing systems are not just about running Facebook ads or doing those “Deal of the Day” promotions.

 · Second you will learn why using a generic template to market your fitness business is not a good idea.
 Creating a plan that works for you and that works in your area will be far superior to using what might have worked for someone else.

-· Third I will teach you the ABC’s of crafting your fitness marketing plan.
+· Third I will teach you the ABC’s of crafting your marketing plan.
 This fundamental view on marketing will change your daily operations to include marketing.
 This step will alter how you operate on a daily basis and get you to include marketing.
-Avoid” fly by the seat of your pants” marketing, by including this step into your fitness marketing checklist.
+Avoid” fly by the seat of your pants” marketing, by including this step into your checklist.

 · Fourth you are going to learn the importance of rotating your leads, tracking your “no’s” and discovering when it is time to retire a promotion.